 Details of assessments associated with this course are outlined below:

-Assessment is by performance, presentation, exams and written coursework.
-The way in which you are assessed will vary according to the Learning objectives of each module.
-Some modules are assessed solely through project work or written assignments.
-Others are assessed through a combination of coursework and end of semester examinations.
+- Assessment is by performance, presentations, and written coursework.
+There are no end of semester examinations in Drama.
+The way in which you are assessed will vary according to the Learning Objectives of each module.
 Details of how each module is assessed are shown in the Module Outline Document which is provided to all students.

 As students progress through their course at Queen’s they will receive general and specific feedback about your work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and your peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including: